When does summer start?

 Usually, when we talk about the first day of summer, we are referring to the astronomical summer which is defined by the Earth's axis and orbit around the Sun.

-The astronomical calendar determines the seasons due to the 23.5° tilt of the Earth's rotational axis in relation to its orbit around the Sun.
+The astronomical calendar determines the seasons due to the 23.5 degrees of tilt of the Earth's rotational axis in relation to its orbit around the Sun.
 Both Equinoxes and Solstices are related to the Earth's orbit around the Sun.

-For upcoming years, the dates for astronomical autumn will be;
+For upcoming years, the dates for astronomical summer will be;

 |Year||Summer Starts||Summer Ends|

 However, meteorologists are also interested in the beginning of the meteorological summer.
-Meteorological summer will always begin on the 1st of June; ending on the 31st of August.
+Meteorological summer will always begin on 1 June; ending on 31 August.

 The meteorological seasons consist of splitting the seasons into four periods made up of three months each.
 These seasons are split to coincide with our Gregorian calendar, making it easier for meteorological observing and forecasting to compare seasonal and monthly statistics.